 The Certificate in "Process Studies" is designed to offer individuals the opportunity to augment their knowledge of Process Philosophy and Theology.
 Admission into the program requires documented knowledge of fundamental/basic instruction in theology and/or philosophy.
-Students will be able to choose from classes that have a serious process component, but relate to other thought traditions or themes.
+Students will be able to choose from classes that have a serious Process component, but relate to other thought traditions or themes.
+The four 3-credit classes that make up this certificate must be approved by the instructor of record for each course.